tommeagher/heroku_ebooks/README.md

 ## Configuring

 There are several parameters that control the behavior of the bot.
-You can adjust them by setting them in your `local_settings.py` file.
+You can adjust them by setting heroku environmental variables.

 ```
-ODDS = 8
+heroku config:set TWEET_ODDS = 8
 ```

 The bot does not run on every invocation.
 It runs in a pseudorandom fashion.
 At the beginning of each time the script fires, `guess = random.choice(range(ODDS))`.
 If `guess == 0`, then it proceeds.
 If your `ODDS = 8`, it should run one out of every 8 times, more or less.
 You can override it to make it more or less frequent.
 To make it run every time, you can set it to 0.